snippyrow/-816-board/EXP/GPU2.md

 ## Action
 Test for any other abnormalities, order a 74HC20 or 74AC20.
 While doing so begin construction on the new design using breadboards.
 Signal encoders make 3 boards, ram/output logic makes 1, everything else 1 so five boards.
 Use jumpers to build, test each one for connection issues.

+## NEW
+The timing will work slightly differently now.
+Each pixel cycle is roughly 40ns, and the RAM has a 55ns access time.
+The address is not looked-ahead at all, to save board space.
+During the first-half of each byte cycle, the CPU has access to write data to the RAM.
+During the second half, the video circuitry has access.
+Since the data is only latched at the last pixel cycle, the data displayed will be eight pixels dragged forward.
+This results in a thin black section on the left, and some text going off on the right.
+This can be corrected in software.
+During the first cycle, AKA when X0-X2 is 0b000, the SRAM is switched into a writing mode.

+On the first cycle the address bus is changed to the correct data, and the data bus is updated.
+At the same time the OEB bit is set HIGH.
+During the second cycle the WEB bit is set LOW.
+This state repeats for another cycle.
+During the fourth cycle the WEB bit goes HIGH, and the OEB bit goes LOW.
+The data bus will disengage as well.
+On the fifth cycle the address bus will change to the pixel address that is required.
+On the eighth cycle the data is latched into the 74HC165 register.
+This will lead right into the next byte cycle, where OEB goes HIGH.
+The counters are updated on the FALLING edge of the pixel clock!